Skip to ContentSkip to Navigation

 Research in the field of Communication Science at the University of Groningen focuses on oral, written, audiovisual and digital communication in one's mother tongue or in a second or foreign language, linking the functional characteristics of the various communication media and channels to the contexts and aims of the communication.
 In addition to careful analyses of the communication itself, experiments are also conducted to measure its effects.

-The CIW research is coordinated by the Discourse and Communication group, which is part of the Centre for Language and Cognition Groningen (CLCG).
+The CIS research is coordinated by the Discourse and Communication group, which is part of the Centre for Language and Cognition Groningen (CLCG).
 This research group conducts both qualitative and quantitative research on the use of language and other semiotic systems in specific communicative contexts.
-Particular attention is paid to the effects of strategic (persuasive) communication in professional settings, such as organizational, media and health communication.
+Particular attention is paid to the effects of strategic (persuasive) communication in professional settings, such as organizational, health, and sustainability communication.

 Apply nowBrochureEventsContact